emaldona/listerforall/README.md

-Capabilities
+Capabilities Lister
 ========================================

 Overview
 ========================================

-**Capabilities** has a Java application to list the capabilities of the "Mozilla-JSS" provider and other installed providers
+**listerforall** has a Java application to list the capabilities of the "Mozilla-JSS" provider and other installed providers.

+This application is very similar to the CapabilitiesList test for JSS.

 Dependencies
 ========================================